likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 ### **Prompt 6.1: Update Test Suite for New Error Handling**

 <!-- START PROMPT 6.1 -->
-Now that all core functionality is working and global help output fixes have been implemented (Phases 5.3, 5.4, 5.5), I need to update the test suite to work with the new centralized error handling while maintaining all existing test coverage.
+Now that all core functionality is working and global help output fixes have been implemented (Phases 5.3, 5.4, 5.5, 5.6), I need to update the test suite to work with the new centralized error handling while maintaining all existing test coverage.

-**PREREQUISITE**: Ensure Phases 5.3, 5.4, and 5.5 are completed first:
+**PREREQUISITE**: Ensure Phases 5.3, 5.4, 5.5, and 5.6 are completed first:
 - ✅ Phase 5.3: Global fix to remove duplicate Short/Long descriptions
+- ✅ Phase 5.4: Global fix to correct Examples section ordering
-- ✅ Phase 5.4: Global fix to remove "Use <command> --help" lines
+- ✅ Phase 5.5: Global fix to remove "Use <command> --help" lines
-- ✅ Phase 5.5: Global fix to standardize "Global Flags" and section spacing
+- ✅ Phase 5.6: Global fix to standardize "Global Flags" and section spacing

 Requirements:
 1. Review all test files for commands that were refactored